 John Miziolek recently hit two Amazon.com best-seller lists with the new book, “Breaking Through.”

-John Miziolek, Co-Founder and President of Reset Branding, recently joined accomplished business leader and dedicated philanthropist Dr. Nido Qubein, president of High Point University, along with other leading experts from around the world to co-write the book titled, Breaking Through: The World's Leading Entrepreneurs and Professionals Share Their Insights for Achieving Breakthrough Success!
+John Miziolek, Sales Leader of Reset Branding, recently joined accomplished business leader and dedicated philanthropist Dr. Nido Qubein, president of High Point University, along with other leading experts from around the world to co-write the book titled, Breaking Through: The World's Leading Entrepreneurs and Professionals Share Their Insights for Achieving Breakthrough Success!

 On the day of release, Breaking Through reached best-seller status in two Amazon.com categories - reaching #10 in the “Direct Marketing” category and #15 in the “Marketing For Small Business” category.
 John Miziolek contributed a chapter titled “How to Create a Magical Magnetic Brand.”